zeeshanmcp12/golang/notes.md

       - %t is used for boolean value
       - %c is used for character
       - %q is used to format quoted string
+      - %b is used to display number in binary format
+      - %#x is used to display number in hexadecimal format
       - %+v is a special format specifier that we used to debug and view the values of struct.
 Because it's very usefull tip for debugging and viewing the values of struct using fmt package, so in this package we have this (+v) format specifier.
   - Variable scope:
     - Outer vs inner block